 When you have gathered positive feedback and ensured that the audience is interested in your product, it's time to move on.

 Wireframing helps you define your product navigation, show it to your potential customers, discuss its usability, and get insights into what elements on your app are the most crucial.

-With wireframes, you can study each component of your app, play with its size, color, or location and analyze its interaction with other elements.
-It gives you a chance to get a full picture of what you create, structure your ideas, and get a valuable feedback.
+With wireframes, you can study each component of your app, play with its size, or location and analyze its interaction with other elements.
+It gives you a chance to get a full picture of what you create, structure your ideas, and get valuable feedback.

 When wireframes are just “rough” schemes of your future product, prototypes are more related to your actual product look and feel.
-In contrast to wireframes and mockups, prototypes allow you to interact with the product, test its feasibility and usability.
+In contrast to wireframes and computer mockups, prototypes allow you to interact with the product, test its feasibility and usability.

 Now you are all ready and set for proceeding to a technical part of your product.
-Concept development stage allows you to save time and money, as you have already foreseen all the risks, created a list of requirements and features, and validated your future product.
+Concept development stage allows you to save time and money, as you have already foreseen the risks, created a list of requirements and features, and validated your future product.